Two Fellowship Programs: Orthopedic Trauma and Joint Reconstruction

-One-year fellowship program with a focus on the acute management of orthopedic trauma patients.
+One-year fellowship program with a focus on acute management of orthopedic trauma patients

-Since its foundation in 1983 by Dr. Ramon Gustillo, the Orthopedic Trauma Fellowship at HCMC delivers advanced clinical training in a diverse, multi-cultural patient environment.
+Since its foundation in 1983 by Dr. Ramon Gustillo, the Orthopedic Trauma Surgery Fellowship delivers advanced clinical training in a diverse, multi-cultural patient environment.
 The fellowship includes dedicated time with Drs.
 David Templeman and Andrew Schmidt, as well as time with another trauma faculty.
-We match one fellow per year in this pathway.
+We match one fellow per year.